dukemarty/RepData_PeerAssessment1/PA1_template.md

 fiveMinAvg <- aggregate(procdata$steps, by=list(procdata$interval), FUN=mean)
 ```

-Now we plot these average as a time series:
+Now we plot these averages as a time series:

 ```r